vic-ma/howtodismantle.github.io/_posts/2024-03-31-SAP-on-fire-how-to-perfectly-integrate-LUA-scripting-with-SAP.md

 peakboard.log(myMAKT[1].MAKTX)
 {% endhighlight %}

-## the vals object
+## The `vals` object

-The simple version of returning exactly one table is often not enough.
-In real life we often have to exchange multiple data artefacts with the SAP objects.
-For this we use the vals object.
-Here's is the code we already know, but this time we create a generic array object called 'vals' and let the execute function fill it.
-We must tell the XQL engine in which container we want to store the return of our table query.
-So we do with the term 'into @MyMakt'.
-After the call we can use the data by addressing this container with the same name: vals.MyMakt.
-This instance in turn is again an array with the same elements as the original table in SAP.
+The simple case of returning one table is often not enough.
+In the real world, we often have to exchange multiple data artifacts with SAP objects.
+To do this, we use the `vals` object.

+The following is the same code from before, but this time, we create a generic array object called `vals` and use the execute function to fill it.

+We must tell the XQL engine which container we want to store the return value of our table query in.
+We do this with the command `into @MyMakt`.

+After the call, we can use the data by addressing the same container: `vals.MyMakt`.
+This instance is an array with the same elements as the original table in SAP.

 {% highlight lua %}
 local vals = {}